SNWCreations/mc-mcbbsedition-rspack/README.md

 About Copyright & Mentioned Person

-Copyright (C) 2020-2021 ZX Summer Night Wind (SNWCreations), all rights reserved.
+Copyright (C) 2020-2021 SNWCreations, all rights reserved.

 For the person mentioned: If you do not want to appear in this project, please send an email to me.
 (The email address can be found at the end.)